rstrahan/aws-lambda-vertica-loader/README.md

 Here are some of the things it can do:
 - Pick up source files based on S3 bucket/prefix and filename regex pattern
-- Batch multiple files into one COPY based on configurable rules
+- Batch multiple files into COPY statements based on configurable rules
 - Customize load behavior using any of the many COPY options supported by Vertica.
 Some examples:
 	- use a FlexZone parser to handle a variety of file formats
 	- specify ON ANY NODE to balance parallel multi-file loads across the cluster